 10. Help your child develop emotional intelligence.

-Kids who are comfortable with their feelings manage their anger constructively.
+Kids who are comfortable with their feelings are more able to manage their anger constructively.
 There's a whole section on this website on emotional intelligence.

 Some kids, unfortunately, don't feel safe expressing their uncomfortable feelings.
+Sometimes parents haven't allowed them to cry, so they get angry instead.
 Sometimes they have parents who discount or even ridicule their fears or disappointments.
 Sometimes they've been sent to their rooms to "calm down" and never received the help they needed to handle their upsets.
 Sometimes the pain or grief just feels too overwhelming.
 They try hard to repress their fears, jealousies, and anxieties, but repressed feelings have a way of popping out unmodulated, as when an otherwise loving preschooler suddenly hits the baby.
 These kids live in fear of their feelings.
 To fend off this reservoir of fear, grief, or other pain, these kids get angry -- and they stay angry.
 When this happens, a child may benefit from professional help.

 How do you know when your child needs help handling anger?
 Look for these ten signs.

 - She can't control her aggressive impulses and hits people (other than siblings), past the age of six.

 - Frequent explosive outbursts, indicating that he is carrying a full 'tank" of anger and other upsets, that's always ready to spill over.

 - She is constantly reflexively oppositional (and she isn't two years old.)

 - He doesn't acknowledge his role in creating the situation, instead feeling constantly victimized and "picked on."